 He said, "I've surpassed an elderly person, an elderly person, a young man, two well diggers, two trench diggers, and a bear, and I can beat you too-o-o!"

 "You can, can you?"
 Snarled the wolf.
 "We'll see regarding that!"
-So he set into a run later the gingerbread man, who continued forever so quick, that the wolf also saw there was no desire for surpassing him, and he excessively set down to rest.
+So he set into a run later the gingerbread man, who continued forever so quick, that the wolf also saw there was no desire for surpassing him, and he excessively set down

 On exceeded everyone's expectations, and before long he came to a fox that lay discreetly in an edge of the fence.
 The fox called out in a sharp voice, yet without getting up, "Where ye going, gingerbread man?"